Benjamin Franklin is reported to have said “If you fail to plan, you plan to fail“.

 By this time tomorrow, you should be working on something that can move you toward financial independence or any other goals you have.

-It’s not important to me that you work with us specifically, it’s important to me that you get back up when life knocks you down.
+It’s not important to me that you work with us specifically, it’s important to me that you get back up when life has knocked you down.

 If you found value in this post, please consider sharing it on social media or comment below.